jgperrin/net.jgp.books.spark.ch01/README.md

 Welcome to Spark in Action, 2nd edition, chapter 1.
 This chapter is an introduction to the book and offers a basic example.

+Notes:
+ 1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10.

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
 Join the book's community on [Facebook](https://www.facebook.com/SparkWithJava/) or in [Manning's community site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).